Been here? Rate It!

 The voice in the lift up the 314 meters to the Hancock Center's observation deck boasted that the skyscraper was the "most recognizable building in the world".
 Now I think the Hancock Tower is a fantastic looking building, but if they think it is more recognizable than the Taj Mahal, the Empire State Building, or the Eiffel Tower, to name a few, they must be living in some alternate universe that I've never been to.

-Personally, and this may be due to my gross ignorance, I only recognised the Hancock Tower because I mixed it up with the other great black monolith in Chicago, Sears Tower.
+Personally, and this may be due to my gross ignorance, I only recognised the Hancock Tower because I mixed it up with the other great black monolith in Chicago, Willis Tower.
 I'd never previously have been able to put a name to the building, only say "yeah that's in Chicago!"

 At least those were my reasons for going up both :).